orbcode/orbuculum/README.md

 The software runs on both Linux and OSX.

-The whole suite is working OK on regular workloads.
-There may be some rough edges to be discovered, so please report anything unusual you find.
+The whole suite is working OK on regular workloads and I think most rough edges have been removed.
+Please report anything unusual you find.

 What is it?